Skip to main content

 FAQ

 Not directly.
-To create a similar automation, start from scratch and configure the same trigger and actions, or use a template if one matches your needs.
+To create a similar automation, start from scratch and configure the same trigger and actions.

 Yes.
 The automation builder supports real-time collaboration — multiple team members can view and edit the same automation simultaneously.